In Depth Baby Product Reviews Led by a Pediatrician

 double stroller - while dual front wheels on each leg are not our favorite design, the...

 The best scoring option in our tests was the Thule Chariot Cross.
 Despite its bigger size, it is surprisingly nimble and turns fairly tightly.
 The large back wheels and versatile front strolling wheels help it traverse easily over thresholds and carpets.
-Close on its heels are the Hamax Outback, Thule Urban Glide 2, and the BOB Revolution Flex 3.0 Duallie.
+Close on its heels are the Hamax Outback and the BOB Revolution Flex 3.0 Duallie.
 The easiest to maneuver traditional stroller is the UPPAbaby Vista v3.
-While it lacks the bigger rubber tires of the best movers, it is better than most standard style strollers at navigating the flat surfaces you will most likely encounter.
-The Zoe Twin also impresses, especially given its smaller size and double front wheel on each leg design.
-The worst performers were the Veer Cruiser, Baby Jogger City Select 2, Baby Trend Sit 'n Stand, and the Joovy Caboose.
+While it lacks the larger rubber tires of the best movers, it is better than most standard-style strollers at navigating the flat surfaces you will most likely encounter.
+The Zoe Twin also impresses, especially given its smaller size and double-front wheel design on each leg.
+The worst performers were the Veer Cruiser, Baby Jogger City Select 2, and the Baby Trend Sit 'n Stand.

 double stroller - the duo performed better for maneuverability than we expected with...